karminer60/cs-sprint-challenge-hash-tables/README.md

 1. Hashing functions

-They are used to
+Take key and returns number/hash.

 2. Collision resolution

-Use linked lists in order to
+Use linked lists in order to store different keys with the same hash index.
+Do this by inserting a linked list at each hash index.

 3. Performance of basic hash table operations

-...
+Delete, look up and insert: have an order one time complexity

 4. Load factor

-keys/capacity
+number of keys/length (size) of array

 5. Automatic resizing

-?
+Every time you add, if loading capacity is over a certain limit, then it resizes or spreads keys out.

 6. Various use cases for hash tables

-can use hash tables to store results and speed up the process
+can use hash tables to store results and speed up the process (memoization)

 Working on exercises 2, 3 and 4